-As a result, with every single alluring spoonful of sweet-talking sugar, we are putting our health into the hands of a two-faced sociopath.
-Not cool.
+As a result, with every single alluring spoonful of sweet-talking sugar, we are putting our health into the dangerous hands of that two-faced sociopath.

 Avoid processed foods wherever possible.
 Look carefully at labels.
 The majority of sugar sweetened cereals contain at least 4 teaspoons of sugar per serving.
 Flavored yogurts and energy bars are other culprits – and so is store bought bread.